-Generally, the term “particular debt” means each of your debts in collection, so the limits apply per debt.
-If a debt collector is collecting on multiple debts, there may be other considerations in determining a violation.
-In the case of student loan debt, depending on the facts, multiple debts could be counted together as one “particular debt.”
-If so, the limits would apply to those debts as a group.
+The limits generally apply per debt but in the case of student loan debt – depending on the facts – multiple debts could be counted together as one “particular debt,” so the limits would apply to those debts as a group.

-The call frequency presumptions only apply to calls placed by the debt collector to you.
-The presumptions only apply to telephone calls, so they don’t apply to text messages, emails, in-person interactions, or social media.
-There are other protections that apply to those methods of communication.
+Keep in mind that these presumptions only apply to telephone calls placed by the debt collector to you and don’t apply to other forms of communication, including text messages, emails, in-person interactions, or social media messages, which have other protections.

 For more information about repeated or continuous telephone calls or telephone conversations, review the Debt Collection Rule FAQs or see Section 7.1 in the Debt Collection Small Entity Compliance Guide .
 Your state laws may also provide additional protections, and you can check with your state attorney general’s office for more information.

 If you're having an issue with debt collection, you can submit a complaint with the CFPB.

 Learn what to do when a debt collector contacts you.